-The General Case
+20.4.2 The General Case

-The generalization we arrive at for the above data is that there is a default, baseline (overridable) assumption, for purposes of likelihood and practicality, that the nominals within a single clause will not in most cases co-refer, and are prone to cause more ambiguity confusion when they do.
-In other words, while they occur as contrastive indicators, reflexive co-occurrences are not the unmarked syntactic norm.
-From this perspective it appears functionally useful to mark them overtly.
-Simple predications do not normally involve some attribute in a relation to itself.
-When a nominal does in fact co-refer, against the more general expectation, it appears as a reflexive form to show that the default unmarked expectation has been over-ridden as a measure to preclude ambiguity in a particular clause.
-There is for the most part no such co-reference expectation across clause boundaries.
-Reflexives do not generally occur outside simplex clausal environments, because, when more than one clause is introduced, resulting in more than one predication, the possibilities of co-reference exceed the lower likelihood associated with a reflexive relation of single predication.
-In this way, reflexives are seen to have a purpose reflecting user intent.
-Their function is to reduce ambiguity by adding lexical material in a context where the differentiation is most useful
+For the above data there is evidently a default, baseline (overridable) assumption, for purposes of likelihood, management of uncertainty, and practicality, that the nominals under a C-commanded predication will not (predictably in most cases) co-refer, and would therefore be liable to cause ambiguity confusion when they do, were it not for an override clarification mechanism When they occur alternatively as contrastive indicators, reflexive co-referential indicators deviate from the unmarked syntactic norm.
+From this fundamental perspective it is evident why it can be functionally useful to mark co-references overtly

+Simple predications do not most frequently involve some attribute in a relation to itself When a nominal does in fact co-refer, against a more general expectation, it evokes a reflexive form to show that the default unmarked expectation has been over-ridden as a measure to preclude ambiguity in the particular clause.

+There is much less such co-reference expectation across clause boundaries, where the multiplication of arguments and verbs means that expectations of reference cannot be so effectively managed.
+Reflexives in their basic form generally adhere to simpler clausal environments, because, when more than one clause is introduced, resulting in more than one predication, the possibilities of co-reference exceed the lower likelihood associated with a reflexive relation of single predication In this way, reflexives are seen to have a purpose reflecting user intent.
+Their function is to reduce ambiguity by adding lexical material in a context where the differentiation is most useful Their essence is management of uncertainty.

+It is this specification of an intent for each form of construction or (trans)formation that distinguishes cognitactic tool grammar from other generative systems.

+In TG, the pseudo-code elements to specify the function, purpose, and user intent underlying constructions such as the reflexive are represented as actionemes.

-It is the specification of an intent for each form of construction or (trans)formation that distinguishes cognitactic tool grammar from other generative systems.
-We refer to an element introduced into a linguistic structure for some reason of user intent as an 'actioneme', symbolized by a string with an initial dollar sign '\$'.
-In TG we propose actioneme hypotheses to specify the function, purpose, and user intent underlying constructions such as the reflexive.
+An element introducing material into a linguistic structure for some reason of user intent is an 'actioneme', symbolized by a string with an initial dollar sign '\$'.
+These are pseudo-code shorthand for distinctive feature clusters in a more mature formalization.

-As a first approximation (to be refined) we can account for the occurrence and nonoccurrence of '-self forms in most of the above data in a direct way by specifying just the basic behavior associated with the introduction of the -self lexemes.
-We note that the simplest and broadest generalization from the data is that -self co-refers with clause-mate preceding NPs.
-This accounts for most of the data leaving narrow special cases to consider.
-As a first rough approximation, we might propose the following actioneme intent for introduction of -self anaphoric forms:
+As a first approximation (to be refined) we can account for the of '-self forms in most of the above data directly The simplest and broadest generalization from the data is that -self forms co-refer with clause-mate preceding NPs, leaving narrow special cases to consider As a first approximation, we specify actioneme intent for introduction of -self anaphoric forms:

-Reflexive Behavior (actioneme \$assertCoreference)
+Reflexive Behavior (actioneme \$assertCo-reference)